mcorbin/meuse-website/content/roadmap/_index.md

 disableToc: false
 ---

-## Roadmap (11/11/2019)
+## Roadmap (08/12/2019)

-This is what I plan to do
+This is what I plan to do:

-- More refactoring: there are several things that I don't like in the codebase.
+- More refactoring: there are several things that I don't like in the codebase (especially how tests are written).
-- New features around `crates.io` mirroring.
-- More metrics (especially for the S3 client).
+- Better logs.
 - Better documentation (in the code and in the documentation website).
 - A CLI.
-- A read-only frontend.
+- A better frontend (more features, authentication etc...)